The Brothers Karamazov: Fyodor Pavlovich Karamazov

-Fyodor Pavlovich, a 55-year-old sensualist and buffoon, is the father of three sons—Dmitri, Ivan and Alexei—from two marriages.
+Fyodor Pavlovich, a 55-year-old sensualist and compulsive liar, is the father of three sons—Dmitri, Ivan and Alexei—from two marriages.
 He is rumored to have also fathered an illegitimate son, Pavel Fyodorovich Smerdyakov, whom he employs as his servant.
-Fyodor Pavlovich takes no interest in any of his sons, who are, as a result, raised apart from each other and their father.
+Fyodor Pavlovich takes no interest in any of his sons at their birth, who are, as a result, raised apart from each other and their father.
 The relationship between Fyodor and his adult sons drives much of the plot in the novel.

 Dmitri Fyodorovich Karamazov

 Dmitri Fyodorovich (often referred to as Mitya) is Fyodor Karamazov's eldest son and the only offspring of his first marriage, with Adelaida Ivanovna Miusov.
-Dmitri is considered to be a sensualist, like his father, and regularly indulges in champagne-drinking and carousing.
+Dmitri is considered to be a sensualist, like his father, and regularly indulges in alcoholism and carousing.
 Dmitri is brought into contact with his family when he finds himself in need of his inheritance, which he believes is being withheld by his father.
 He was engaged to be married to Katerina Ivanovna, but breaks that off after falling in love with Grushenka.
 Dmitri's relationship with his father is the most volatile of the brothers, escalating to violence as he and his father begin fighting over his inheritance and Grushenka.
 While he maintains a relationship with Ivan, he is closest to his younger brother Alyosha, referring to him as his "cherub".

 The character of Dmitri was initially inspired by a convict, D.I.
 Ilyinsky, whom Dostoevsky met while in prison in Siberia.
 Ilyinsky, who is described in Dostoevsky's memoir-novel Notes from the House of the Dead as "always in the liveliest, merriest spirits", was in prison for murdering his father in order to obtain his inheritance, although he always steadfastly maintained his innocence.
 He was later freed after another man confessed to the crime.